 Pull Out the Hair

 Hair-based clogs are particularly common in bathroom sink drains.
-The best way to clear these clogs is to simply reach into the drain and pull out the hair.
+The best way to clear a slow drain with hair is to simply reach into the drain and pull out the hair.
 There are a couple ways you can do that.
 The classic method is to bend a wire clothing hanger into a long hook.
 Just reach into the drain with the hook end and try to pull up as much hair as you can.

 Clean the P-Trap

-The best way to remove a clog from the p-trap is to remove the trap and clean it.
+The best way to remove a clog from the p-trap is to simply remove the trap and clean it.
 Make sure you’re wearing gloves before you remove your trap.
 First, turn off the water to the sink.
 Place a bucket beneath your p-trap.
 Remove the two slip nuts securing the p-trap to both the sink and the wall pipe.
-Once you’re removed it from the pipes, clean out the inside of the trap inside the bucket.
+Once you’ve removed it from the pipes, clean out the inside of the trap inside the bucket.
 Be forewarned: you might find some nasty stuff inside!
+Cleaning your p-traps semi-regularly is a good way to prevent slow drains.

 Boiling Water

 Obviously, this won’t work on every clog, but it’s about as quick a “fix” as you could ask for.
 Simply boil a pot, pan, or kettle of water.
-While the water heats up, drain the sink of any excess water however you can.
 When the water’s boiling, begin slowly pouring it into the clogged drain.
 The heat of the water will help break up the greasy build-up that could be causing the clog.

 For added effectiveness, try pouring the boiling water into the drain in stages.
 During every other stage, pour about a ⅓ cup of dish detergent into the water.
 The detergent will help break up grease and debris even more effectively.
 Finally, you should try adding this boiling water in conjunction with plunging.
 The water may help break up a clog just enough to plunge it away.

-Hopefully, these quick-fixes will get you through your make-or-break moment.
+Hopefully, these quick-fixes have taught you how to unclog a slow drain.
 Even after you’re safe from immediate disaster, however, we’d caution you against forgetting your clog for too long.
 These quick fixes are just that, unfortunately–quick fixes.
-Chances are, the underlying problem that caused the clog is still down there… waiting.
-Probably for the next time your in-laws are in town.
+Chances are, the underlying problem that caused the clog is still down there and your drain will slow sooner than later.If you want to clear out that underlying problem before it rears its ugly head again, give Mike Diamond a call.
+Our pros can clean out a drain for good, to make sure it empties quickly and efficiently.